 The Write operation transfers one sector (256 16-bit words) of data from memory to the next diskette sector to pass under the write head if and only if the sector address read from the preamble of that sector matches the sector address specified in the subsystem command register.
 Data transfers occur independently of direct program control via the microNOVA data channel.
 The microcode generator directs the flow of data during the write operation.
-When the program initiates the operation, the controller requests data channel to place the first word from memory into the data channel output register.
+When the program initiates the operation, the controller requests a data channel transfer to place the first word from memory into the data channel output register.
 The microcode processor waits for the next hard sector mark, enables the read scanner to detect and strip the address field sync bit, and then shifts the sector preamble into the read shifter.
 If the sector address matches that specified in the command register, the microcode processor initializes the data writing circuits, the sync bit and leader generators and the checkword calculator.

 Approximately 75 microseconds after the address field passes under the head, the controller begins writing the data field leader; approximately 60 microseconds later it writes the sync bit, moves the first data word from the data channel register into the write shifter, requests another word from the data channel, and then begins shifting data to the write drivers and to the checkword generator.
-Data moves from memory through the data channel to the data channel buffer and then into the shifter until all 256 data words have been written.
-The 16-bit checkword in the checkword calculator is then shifted to the write drivers and the microcode processor terminates the operation.
+Data moves from memory through the data channel to the data channel buffer and then into the shifter until all 256 words have been written.
+The 16-bit checkword in the checkword calculator is then shifted to the write drivers followed by a string of 0's.
+The microcode processor terminates the operation upon the appearance of the next sector mark.